LucianoAdonis/lucianoadonis.github.io/pages/ds-interviews-chapter-2.md

 ## Certifications are Good, But...

-They’re mostly just a way to skip the easy questions in interviews, but if you play your cards right, they can serve as leverage to claim even greater rewards.
+They’re mostly just a way to skip the easy questions in interviews, but if you play your cards right, they can help you negotiate better rewards.

 - It’s tough for those who’ve put in a serious effort to get certified.
 Still, all a certification tells me is that you have time to study, a good memory, and probably a Cloud Guru subscription or whatever young ones use these days.
 - Certifications can even backfire.
 That’s why I only certify in technologies I’m actively working with and have enough hands-on experience to support.
 Otherwise, it’s just cramming knowledge.